craigmcc/oauth-orchestrator/README.md

 send on each request to the Resource Server.
 They expire at a certain time, and can be refreshed or revoked (which is effectively a logout operation).

+To minimize security risks, you should generate reasonably long random character strings as token values.

 **RefreshToken** - Refresh tokens that are created or retrieved by the Orchestrator.